fayeed/flutter_mentions/README.md

 - `onMarkupChanged: Function(String)` - A Functioned which is triggered when ever the input changes but with the markup of the selected mentions.
 - `suggestionListDecoration: BoxDecoration` - Decoration for the Suggestion list.
 - `defaultText: String` - Populate your input field with pre-filled text.
+- `onSearchChange: Function(String trigger, String value)` - Fired only when the input changes & user is searching a mention item.
+- `leading: List<Widget>` - List of widgets that should be placed before the input.
+- `trailing: List<Widget>` - List of widgets that should be placed after the input.
 - Supports all the other properties that `TextField` supports.

 **Mention**

 - `trigger: String` - A single character that will be used to trigger the suggestions.
 - `data: List<Map<String, dynamic>>` - List of Map to represent the suggestions shown to the user.
-You need to provide two **Required** properties `id` & `display` both are [String] You can also have any custom properties as you like to build custom suggestion widget.
+You need to provide two **Required** properties `id` & `display` both are [String] You can also have any custom properties as you like to build custom suggestion widget (**NOTE:** this can later be updated to show new or filtered mention list).
 - `style: TextStyle` - Style for the mention item in Input.
 - `matchAll: bool` - Should every non-suggestion with the trigger character be matched.
 - `disableMarkup: bool` - Should the markup generation be disabled for this Mention Item.
 - `suggestionBuilder: Widget Function(Map<String, dynamic>)` - Build Custom suggestion widget using this builder.
+- `markupBuilder: String Function(String trigger, String mention, String value)` - Used to define how the mentions markup should be saved.

 > example, Mention instance